Tax Managed Strategy 25

 Sell investment and donate cash

 To obtain cash from an investment for the purpose of making a charitable donation, it must be liquidated.
-And in cases where the fair market value (FMV) of the investment exceeds the adjusted cost base (ACB), this will result in a capital gain — 50 per cent of which is taxable (subject to any unused capital losses) and 50 per cent, the non-taxable portion, is added to the corporation’s capital dividend account (CDA).
+And in cases where the fair market value (FMV) of the investment exceeds the adjusted cost base (ACB), this will result in a capital gain—50% of which is taxable (subject to any unused capital losses) and 50%, the non-taxable portion, is added to the corporation’s capital dividend account (CDA).
 Following this, once the cash is donated to a registered charity, the corporation is allowed a deduction equal to the amount donated.

-The donation of an investment to a registered charity allows the corporation a deduction equal to the FMV of the investment donated and a capital gains inclusion rate that’s reduced to zero per cent.2 In other words, the tax on any capital gain arising from the disposition is eliminated — a significant savings.
-An additional benefit is that 100 per cent of the capital gain is added to the corporation’s CDA.3 This can result in an additional tax savings given that the amount in the CDA can be distributed as a capital dividend to the corporation’s shareholders tax free.
+The donation of an investment to a registered charity allows the corporation a deduction equal to the FMV of the investment donated and a capital gains inclusion rate that’s reduced to 0%.² In other words, the tax on any capital gain arising from the disposition is eliminated—a significant savings.
+An additional benefit is that 100% of the capital gain is added to the corporation’s CDA.³ This can result in additional tax savings, given that the amount in the CDA can be distributed as a capital dividend to the corporation’s shareholders tax free.

 Here’s how the numbers stack up

-To illustrate the advantage of a corporation donating an investment in kind versus selling the investment and donating the cash, let’s look at an example where a corporation holds an investment with a FMV of $10,000 and an ACB of zero.
+To illustrate the advantage of a corporation donating an investment in kind versus selling the investment and donating the cash, let’s look at an example where a corporation holds an investment with an FMV of $10,000 and an ACB of $0.

 As illustrated in the table below, liquidating the investment and donating the cash to a registered charity results in a $2,550 corporate tax liability.⁴ Alternatively, if the corporation donates the investment in kind, the capital gain will be eliminated resulting in no taxes owing.
 Furthermore, the full capital gain on the donated investment of $10,000 will be added to the corporation’s CDA.

-Now, if the corporation were to distribute $10,000 to shareholders, you’ll see that in the case of an in-kind donation, 100 per cent of the dividend could be paid in the form of a capital dividend and the shareholders would receive $10,000 tax-free.
+Now, if the corporation were to distribute $10,000 to shareholders, you’ll see that in the case of an in-kind donation, 100% of the dividend could be paid in the form of a capital dividend and the shareholders would receive $10,000 tax free.
 Alternatively, the shareholders would only receive $8,000 after tax if the corporation sells the investment and gifts the cash.
-This is because only $5,000 could be paid in the form of a tax-free capital dividend and $5,000 of the distribution would need to be in the form of an ineligible dividend that would be taxed in the hands of the shareholders.5
+This is because only $5,000 could be paid in the form of a tax-free capital dividend and $5,000 of the distribution would need to be in the form of a non-eligible dividend that would be taxed in the hands of the shareholders.5

 Taking into consideration both the corporate tax (net of the refundable tax portion) and personal taxes, a total of $3,016 of taxes will be paid where the investment is sold and the cash subsequently donated versus no tax in the case of an in-kind donation.
 Thus, the total net tax savings of making an in-kind donation versus selling the investment and donating the proceeds is $3,016 in taxes paid at both the corporate and personal level.

-- Increase its CDA by 100 per cent of the non-taxable portion of the capital gain, which can be paid out tax-free
+- increase its CDA by 100% of the non-taxable portion of the capital gain, which can be paid out tax free

 Corporations that are: